Viking-wei/Viking-wei/README.md

 **Info:** 2023 Spring CUC GameCreate, a 3D roll playing game with a unique story.
 Player needs to explore the price of eternal life and have to make a decision at the end of the game.

-**My most important work:** Because the this game have huge amount of dialogues, I designed a dialogue system simplifying the process of adding dialogues and choices.
+**My most important work:** Because this game have huge amount of dialogues, I designed a dialogue system simplifying the process of adding dialogues and choices.
 Just read the dialogue from json and the system will automatically generate the dialogue and choices.

 ![Dialogue](Resources/jsonfile.png)